opds-community/drafts/best-practices/borrowing.md

  }
 ```

-If the catalog enforces a maximum number of loans at any given time, it must also include a `loans` object that indicates the total and remaining number of loans:
+If the catalog enforces a maximum number of loans and/or holds, it should also include this information in the User Profile.

 ```
 {